Effect of the degree of an initial mutant in Moran processes in structured populations: Introduction

-We performed stochastic simulations and derived analytical formulas based on mean-field and pair-approximation ideas applied to random Erd\"{o}s-R\'{e}nyi and Barab\'{a}si-Albert graphs.
-We showed that the initial placement of a mutant has a significant impact on the fixation probability and extinction time, while the degree of the initial mutant has no effect on the fixation time.
-In both types of graphs, an increase in the degree of the initial mutant results in a decreased probability of the mutant taking over the entire population and a shorter time to extinction.
-In the two graphs with the same size and average vertex degree, for an initial mutant with the same degree, the fixation probability in Erd\"{o}s-R\'{e}nyi graph is higher than in Barab\'{a}si-Albert one.
-However, due to the presence of hubs, the average fixation probability in Barab\'{a}si-Albert graph is higher.
+We have extended results of \cite{Antal2,Sood,maciejewski} to models with arbitrary fitness values.
+In particular, we compared our approximate formula for the fixation probability to that in \cite{Antal2}, see Appendix B. In general, we showed that the initial placement of a mutant has a significant impact on the fixation probability and extinction time, while the degree of the initial mutant has no effect on the fixation time.
+In both types of graphs, an increase of the degree of the initial mutant results in a decreased probability of the mutant taking over the entire population and a shorter time to extinction.

+In the two graphs with the same size and average vertex degree, for an initial mutant with the same degree, the fixation probability in the Erd\"{o}s-R\'{e}nyi graph is higher than in the Barab\'{a}si-Albert one.
+However, due to the presence of hubs, the average fixation probability in the Barab\'{a}si-Albert graph is higher.

 In Section II, we present our model - a Markov chain of the Moran process on graphs.
 In Section III, we present results of stochastic simulations and derive analytical results.
-Further analysis of extincion time is contained in Section IV.
+Further analysis of extinction time is contained in Section IV.
 Discussion follows in Section V.